-All victims still can join the Full Flush Poker 70:30 litigation proceeding with submitting the claim info.
+All victims still can join the Full Flush Poker 70:30 no cure no pay enforcement proceeding with submitting the info.

-If you already submitted your claim, please make sure your email address is up-to-date.
+If you already submitted your info, please make sure your email address is up-to-date.

 14 January, 2017

 Full Flush user Agirlinoh submitted her claim of $152,000 and we can start with the proceeding. 🙂

 The amount of proved claims reached now US $248,000

 Game Protect offers to collect your whole Full Flush Poker account balance.
 The law firm takes 30% and you will get 70% of any amount they are able to collect.